-The χ^2 tests comparing marijuana-related and alcoholrelated behaviors (see proportions in Table 2) showed that among the full sample, there was no significant difference in the proportion who drive after marijuana use compared with after alcohol use (P = .29) or who ride with a driver using each substance (P = .63).
-However, among students who use substances, marijuana users have a higher prevalence of driving (P = .005) and riding (P < .001) after marijuana use than alcohol users have for driving or riding after alcohol use.
+The chi-squared tests comparing marijuana-related and alcohol-related behaviors (see proportions in Table 2) showed that among the full sample, there was no significant difference in the proportion who drive after marijuana use compared to after alcohol use (p=0.29) or who ride with a driver using each substance (p=0.63).
+However, among students who use substances, marijuana users have a higher prevalence of driving (p=0.005) and riding (p<0.001) after marijuana use compared to alcohol users driving or riding after alcohol use.